aptos-foundation/AIPs/aips/aip-47.md

 Module structs and function signatures:
 ```
 module aptos_framework::aggregator_v2 {
-   struct Aggregator<Element> has store {
+   struct Aggregator<IntElement> has store {
-      value: Element,
+      value: IntElement,
-      max_value: Element,
+      max_value: IntElement,
    }
-   struct AggregatorSnapshot<Element> has store {
+   struct AggregatorSnapshot<IntElement> has store {
-      value: Element,
+      value: IntElement,
    }

-   public native fun try_add(aggregator: &mut Aggregator<Element>, value: Element): bool;

-   public native fun read(aggregator: &Aggregator<Element>): Element;

-   public native fun snapshot(aggregator: &Aggregator<Element>): AggregatorSnapshot<Element>;

-   public native fun read_snapshot<Element>(aggregator_snapshot: &AggregatorSnapshot<Element>): Element;
+   struct DerivedStringSnapshot has store, drop {
+      value: String,
+      padding: vector<u8>,
    }

+   public native fun try_add(aggregator: &mut Aggregator<IntElement>, value: IntElement): bool;

+   public native fun read(aggregator: &Aggregator<IntElement>): IntElement;

+   public native fun snapshot(aggregator: &Aggregator<IntElement>): AggregatorSnapshot<IntElement>;

+   public native fun read_snapshot<IntElement>(aggregator_snapshot: &AggregatorSnapshot<IntElement>): IntElement;

+   public native fun derive_string_concat<IntElement>(before: String, snapshot: &AggregatorSnapshot<IntElement>, after: String): DerivedStringSnapshot;

+   public native fun read_derived_string(snapshot: &DerivedStringSnapshot): String;
+}
 ```

 Modification/write paths are efficient, read paths are expensive.
-That means that `try_add` and `snapshot` are efficient (except when `try_add` returns a different value from the last time it was called), while `read`/`read_snapshot` sequentialize the workload if called close to a modification.
+That means that `try_add`, `snapshot` and `derive_string_concat` are efficient (except when `try_add` returns a different value from the last time it was called), while `read`/`read_snapshot` sequentialize the workload if called close to a modification.
-Note, that means that `read_snapshot` is generally cheap if done not too close to `snapshot` call that created it.
+Note, that means that `read_snapshot`/`read_derived_string` are generally cheap if done not too close to `snapshot`/`derive_string_concat` calls that created them (i.e. not in the same transction).

 #### Flow
 - we execute set of transactions at a time (block at a time in consensus, chunk during state-sync).
 We create a new BlockSTM/MVHashMap for each execution, and Aggregator handling lives within that scope
 - whenever we are reading from storage (i.e. MVHashMap doesn’t have data, and needs to fetch it from storage), we take all Aggregators/AggregatorsSnapshots in the resource, store their values from storage as their initial values, give them unique ID, and replace their value field with that unique ID.
-Inside of VM, `value` field now becomes like a reference - it is an identifier, and actual value is lifted out.
+Inside of VM, `value` field now becomes `ValueImpl::DelayedFieldID`, and it is like a reference - it is an identifier, and actual value is lifted out.
 - Modifications to Aggregator go in the VMChangeSet as a separate key - EphemeralId, instead of StateKey representing resource that contains it.
 And so changes to the actual value are not conflicts.
 - BlockSTM speculatively executes transactions, and tracks what values it explicitly provided to each transaction (whether through aggregator::read or bool via aggregator::try_add).
 If values it provided don’t match with final values - BlockSTM invalidates execution, and requires re-running it.
 - in the final pass, when BlockSTM creates transaction outputs, it replaces unique ID inside `value` field with an actual value
+- In order to make sure gas charges are done correctly, every DelayedField has a fixed width (length of it's byte representation when serializing) - both when it is actual value, as well as when it is `ValueImpl::DelayedFieldID`.
+For that purpose, String fields - that have variable legnth, are put inside `DerivedStringSnapshot`, which has additional padding field - to guarantee fixed width. `DelayedFieldID` consits of both `unique_index` and it's fixed `width`.

 ### Implementation details